jaswinderkour1608/terraform_security_grp_rule/README.md

   security_group_id = aws_security_group.web_sg.id
 }
 ```
 The reason for putting an extra [] brackets for cidr blocks is because it's a list of multiple cidr blocks.
-As it shown above ```count.index``` will get the values for every attribute  from the  ```sg_ingress_rules``` variable.
+As it shown above `count.index` will get the values for every attribute  from the  `sg_ingress_rules` variable.
 And given list is in tuple of values, make sure to put in order the values, as count is grabbing those values by index numbers starting from zero.

 ### 5. Version 1.4 Security Group Rule (count/lenght/index/list(object))

-This example of security group rule is very similar to previous version 1.3, the only
-difference is we used list(objects) instead of list(tuple) where we defined our resources vertically for clarity.
-We build the variable file little different as well, but the same functions ```length``` and ```index``` with  ```count``` meta-argument were used.
+This example of Security Group Rule is very similar to previous version 1.3, the only difference is we used list(objects) instead of list(tuple) where we defined our resources vertically for clarity.
+We build the variable file little different as well, but the same functions `length` and `index` with  `count` meta-argument were used.
 One resource block creates two ingress (ssh and http) rules.
-We can check it out visually ```variables.tf``` file,
+We can check it out visually `variables.tf` file,
 ```
 # Security group rule variables